temez26/PHP-alkowebsite/README.md

 ## Overview ℹ️

-The app fetches data from Alko’s servers as an XLSX file, converts it into a daily updated CSV file, and uses this CSV file to display the product table on the webpage.
+The app fetches data from Alko’s servers as an XLSX file, converts it into a daily updated CSV file, and uses this CSV file to display the product table on the webpage. the webpage contains 25 rows perpage and 10 columns.

 ### Project Structure 📂